 How much you’ll spend on an attorney in California depends on where you live in the state, how many hours you may require their services, and their rate.
 In California, some lawyers may charge a flat fee for helping with real estate transactions while others may charge you by the hour to the tune of up to $300.

 If you have a straightforward home sale, just know you can forgo this step.

 Regardless of where you live in the country, your lender will require you to take out homeowner’s insurance and have the first six months to a year of coverage paid in full at closing.
 Homeowner’s insurance is crucial to have in effect by closing because it’ll cover any physical damage to your home caused by fire, wind, vandalism or theft.

 This is a “prepaid” expense, meaning it must be paid in cash at closing and can’t be rolled into your home financing.

 Another pricy – but incredibly crucial – detail about buying a home in California is ensuring you have all the adequate insurance to cover your bases.
 Aside from homeowner’s insurance, you’ll likely need extra insurance policies because the state is prone to several types of natural disasters.

-Flooding, forest fires, and earthquakes aren’t covered in your standard home insurance policy in the U.S. They need to be purchased as separate policies and added onto your existing policy through an endorsement.
+Flooding, earthquakes, and wildfires aren’t covered in your standard home insurance policy in the U.S. They need to be purchased as separate policies and added onto your existing policy through an endorsement.

 They’re a must-have, especially depending on where you live in the state.
 If your home is destroyed in an earthquake, for example, and you don’t have earthquake insurance coverage, you’re still on the hook to pay for your mortgage on the property.
 You’ll also pay the tab for repairs and rebuilding.
 Under California law, your home insurance company must offer to provide an additional policy to cover earthquakes.